lidofinance/data-bus/README.md

 ) anonymous;
 ```

-The `anonymous` modifier indicates that the event will be recorded without using the standard signature.
-Instead, the event identifier `eventId` becomes the primary index.
-For more information on anonymous events, see the [Solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html#events).
+The `anonymous` attribute in this event means it does not use the standard topic for the event signature as is typical in Ethereum events.
+Instead, it utilizes a manually specified `eventId` as the primary identifier.
+This design allows the system to abstract away from specific event types, enabling users to define and emit any event type based on this generic template.
+For more details on anonymous events, you can refer to the [Solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html#events).

-The main function of the contract for sending messages:
+### Emitting Events

+To emit an event, you first calculate the hash of your event signature (e.g., `keccak256(bytes('SomeEvent(address,bytes)'))`) which becomes the `eventId`.
+This identifier along with the data is then passed to the following function:

 ```solidity
 function sendMessage(bytes32 _eventId, bytes calldata _data)
 ```

-To use this function, you first need to encode your event signature (e.g., `keccak256(bytes('SomeEvent(address, bytes)'))`) and your data.
-Then, you invoke the `sendMessage` method to have the event recorded on the blockchain.
+This function takes the `eventId` and the data you want to transmit, and it logs the event on the blockchain.
+This method allows any user-defined event to be emitted using the `Message` event template, offering a flexible and powerful way to handle custom events.

+### Compatibility and Extensions

-This mechanism is compatible with most Ethereum libraries for handling event data.
-If the data type differs from `bytes`, additional encoding may be required when retrieving the data.
+This setup is compatible with most Ethereum libraries, which handle the parsing of event data directly.
+If the event data requires specific types other than `bytes`, additional encoding steps may be necessary when processing or emitting events.

-To assist users, we have developed `DataBusClient`, which consists of methods for reading and sending events using a user-friendly ABI (application binary interface).
-This library is developed in TypeScript but can be adapted for any programming language.
+Additionally, to facilitate the use of this contract, we have developed `DataBusClient`.
+This client library provides methods for both reading and sending events using a human-friendly ABI format.
+Initially developed in TypeScript, it can be easily ported to other programming languages to meet diverse implementation needs.

 You can familiarize yourself with the library implementation: [library](/client/index.ts)